ELA Content Standards and Resources

 Check out the Montana ELA & Literacy Standards Revision Overview one-pager for an overview of the proposed revisions!

-The proposed English Language Arts and Literacy Content Standards are on their way to the Board of Public Education (BPE) for adoption after review by Superintendent Hedalen.
-OPI presented the proposed standards at March’s MACIE meeting, on Tuesday, March 25.
-Prior to that, the Negotiated Rulemaking Committee (NRC) completed its work revising the ELA and Literacy Content Standards.
+The English Language Arts and Literacy Content Standards Revisions have completed Negotiated Rulemaking and were presented to the Board of Public Education as an informational item during their May 2025 meeting.
 Recordings, agendas, and meeting minutes for all NRC sessions, as well as the summary document with an overview of the process and detailed standards proposals can be found on the ELA Standards Revisions Webpage

 For more information, contact Claire Mikeson at claire.mikeson@mt.gov